Richard Kingson: International career

 Kingson was the starting goalkeeper of the Ghana national team, and was called up for the 2006 FIFA World Cup, the 2008 Africa Cup of Nations and the 2010 FIFA World Cup.

-During the 2006 World Cup, the Ghanaian FA stated that his name is Kingston; however, the player's shirt used the correct spelling of his name, as confirmed by Kingson himself.
+During the 2006 World Cup, the Ghana Football Association misspelled that his name is Kingston; however, the player's shirt used the correct spelling of his name, as confirmed by Kingson himself.

 He was voted as an All-Star Goalkeeper during the 2008 African Cup of Nations Tournament in Ghana.
 The Team of the Tournament was decided by the Technical Study Group (TSG) after careful observations of all the tournament's matches.

 In 2008, he scored a goal for Ghana in a friendly – a late equaliser in a 1–1 draw against Tanzania.

 As first-choice goalkeeper and team captain he was instrumental in leading Ghana to the final of the 2010 tournament, and was again selected for the all-star team along with Egypt goalkeeper Essam El-Hadary.